Reds vs. White Sox Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- Hunter Greene (0-1) will take to the mound for the Reds and make his seventh start of the season.
+- The Reds' Nick Lodolo (2-1) will make his seventh start of the season.

-- He has earned a quality start two times in six starts this season.

-- Greene will look to finish five or more innings for the third start in a row.

 |Opponent